morsecodemedia/morsecodemedia/README.md

 ## About Me

-I am currently part of the Creative Technology Leadership team for GSW, a Syneos Health company - primarily overseeing all digital work out of the GSW East regional office, as well as serving as a Technology Director across the Syneos network.
+I am currently part of the Creative Technology Leadership team for GSW, a Syneos Health company - primarily overseeing all digital work out of the GSW East and Mid-West regional offices, as well as serving as a VP, Technology Director across the Syneos network.
 Leading by example to design technical solutions and ensure that all software conforms to the highest quality standards; I own the roadmap and engineering vision; collaborate with product managers and other business partners to prioritize work and set goals for the team.

 I am also available for freelance development work.
 Feel free to check out my (constantly in-progress) [portfolio](https://www.morsecodemedia.com), to see some of my previous work.